 Strengths Areas for Improvement What did your Preceptor do that was most helpful?
-What would you have liked your Preceptor to do differently? what would you have liked your receptor to do differently: Would are assessed this are sententialized site to other students 2 Version as 2 Why sendents 2 Would you recommend this preceptor/clinical site to other students?
+What would you have liked your Preceptor to do differently?
+Would you recommend this preceptor/clinical site to other students?
 Yes or no?
-Why or why not? - be specific be specific Summary of your experience at this clinical site?
+Why or why not? - be specific Summary of your experience at this clinical site?

-NEVADA Evaluation of Student Midterm En d of term Evaluator Information Student: Date: Evaluator: Clinical Site: Ratings 1 = Does Not Meet 2 = Partially Meets 3 = Meets Expectations 4 = Exceeds Expectations Not observed Maintains Professionalism by communicating with preceptor, arriving on time, and maintaining Analyzes appropriate comprehensive and focused health histories Performs appropriate physical examinations Performs appropriate oral case presentations Identifies appropriate differential diagnoses Suggests evidence-based interventions and referrals using an interdisciplinary approach Uses community assessment information to evaluate patient needs, initiate referrals and Demonstrates critical thinking in the clinical-decision making process Monitors own level of practice & initiates plan of improvement when indicted Shows initiative in identifying & articulating learning needs Demonstrates responsibility & accountability for own practice
+Evaluation of Student Midterm En d of term Evaluator Information Student: Date: Evaluator: Clinical Site: Ratings 1 = Does Not Meet 2 = Partially Meets 3 = Meets Expectations 4 = Exceeds Expectations Not observed Maintains Professionalism by communicating with preceptor, arriving on time, and maintaining a professional appearance Analyzes appropriate comprehensive and focused health histories Performs appropriate physical examinations Performs appropriate oral case presentations Identifies appropriate differential diagnoses Suggests evidence-based interventions and referrals using an interdisciplinary approach Uses community assessment information to evaluate patient needs, initiate referrals and coordinate care Demonstrates critical thinking in the clinical-decision making process Monitors own level of practice & initiates plan of improvement when indicted Shows initiative in identifying & articulating learning needs Demonstrates responsibility & accountability for own practice

-Strengths Areas for Improvemen Strengths of the Student: Areas for Improvement: Additional Comments: Please select one of the following: Student meets and/or exceeds over erall course obj ectives Student DOES NOT meet overall co ourse objective s Unable to determine Please provide rationale if the stud- unable to determine: ent does not m eet overall course objectiv es or you have selected Feedback Pertaining to Touro Univ ersity Nevada' s FNP Program Yes No Do you have any feedback relating to the FNP program or the TUN school of nursing?
-I understand I can contact the School of Nursing at TUN.nursing@touro.edu if I have Feedback:
+Strengths Areas for Improvemer nt

+Strengths of the Student:

+Areas for Improvement:

+Additional Comments:

+Please select one of the following:

+Student meets and/or exceeds over erall course o bjectives

+Student DOES NOT meet overall co ourse objectiv ves

+Unable to determine

+Please provide rationale if the stud unable to determine: ent does not meet overall course objectives or y ou have selected

+Feedback Pertaining to Touro Univ versity Nevad a's FNP Program

+Yes No

+Do you have any feedback relating to the FNP program or the TUN school of nursing?

+understand I can contact the School of Nursing at TUN.nursing@touro.edu if I have feedback or questions relating to TUN's FNP program?

+Feedback: